SCAICT/2024-HITCON-barcode/README.md

 ## Overview

-This project is a website featuring a mini-game where players need to recreate a randomly generated EAN-8 barcode using Popsicle sticks, with one side colored black.
+Players need to recreate a randomly generated EAN-8 barcode using Popsicle sticks, with one side colored black.
 Originally developed as a Node.js project for HITCON 2024, the game is now open to the public, though rewards are no longer distributed.
 The project has been open-sourced, and this documentation will guide you through how the game works, how to play it, and how to set it up on your own server.

 ## Table of Contents